 But, once you decide how your codebase should look, take the time to install and configure tooling properly so that code formatting becomes a matter of pressing a button.

 Also, there is much more you can do.
-Use static analysis tools to free up the time of your human code reviewers.
+Use static analysis tools, such as Codiga or CodeQL to free up the time of your human code reviewers.
+Those tools systematically find violations of the coding style or coding best practices, as well as detect common security vulnerabilities.
 It is worth the initial effort.

 Don’t make your reviewers check for issues tooling could detect more reliably and cost-effective.
 Click To Tweet